-- i.
-Mitigation plan required.
-Operators of Indoor Events must develop, follow, and maintain a written COVID-19 mitigation plan consistent with this Order, the scope of the event, and DOH/CDC guidance. - ii.
+- ii.
 Compliance with the conditions placed on Social Establishments (or Bars/Restaurants) for events involving on premises consumption of food/beverages. - iii.
 Face coverings (as defined in Order 5). - Employees All employees must wear face coverings during their shifts. - Attendees Attendees must wear face coverings consistent with Order 5 of the Order at all times when indoors, except when eating or drinking (as applicable). - iv.
 Performers/Activities subject Order 8. - Performers and attendees engaged in singing, playing wind instruments, and similar activities are encouraged to follow the guidance set forth in Order 8 of the Order. - All other performers employed or contracted by an Indoor Event operator shall maintain physical distance of at least six (6) feet from attendees and wear face coverings at all times during their shifts. - xiv.
 Mingling between groups.
 Mingling between groups is allowed at Indoor Events.
 This is an exception to the general rules contained in Exhibit A (page 1) and the Social Distancing Requirements. - v.
 Capacity. - All attendees must provide either a negative COVID-19 test result (taken within 48 hours of the event), or provide proof of full vaccination prior to entry.
-Maximum capacity shall be limited to 50% of the maximum occupant load of the indoor facility or room at issue. - Operators are responsible for verifying either vaccination status or negative test result for ALL attendees. - o People are considered fully vaccinated for COVID-19 when more than two weeks has passed since receiving the second dose in a two dose series, or more than two weeks after they have received a single-dose vaccine.
+The normal (pre-pandemic) maximum occupancy load for the indoor facility or room at issue applies.. - Operators are responsible for verifying either vaccination status or negative test result for ALL attendees. - People are considered fully vaccinated for COVID-19 when more than two weeks has passed since receiving the second dose in a two dose series, or more than two weeks after they have received a single-dose vaccine.
 A completed vaccination card (which includes name of person vaccinated, type of vaccine provided and date last dose administered) in original, photocopied, or digital form; or other similar vaccination documentation from a healthcare provider are acceptable proof of vaccination.
 Event organizers may use digital databases to collect the above acceptable proof of vaccination prior to the event.